medphys-canada/medphys-canada.github.io/about.md

 ## About Medical Physics Canada

-Medical Physics is the application of physics principles and methods to healthcare and medicine.
-Medical physicists work in hospitals, cancer centers, research institutions, and regulatory agencies to ensure the safe and effective use of radiation and other physics-based medical technologies.
+Medical Physics Canada is a volunteer GitHub organization dedicated to sharing software written by the medical physics across Canada.
+Anyone around the world who wishes to contribute or ask questions is welcome!!!

 ### The Field of Medical Physics